scala/docs.scala-lang/_overviews/scala3-book/collections-methods.md

 {% endtabs %}

-`tail` throws a _java.lang.UnsupportedOperationException_ if the list is empty, so just like `head` and `headOption`, there’s also a `tailOption` method, which is preferred in functional programming.
+`tail` throws a _java.lang.UnsupportedOperationException_ if the list is empty.
+Unlike `headOption`, Scala collections do not provide a `tailOption` method.
+To safely work with the tail of a collection, you can use pattern matching or methods such as `drop(1)`.

 A list can also be matched, so you can write expressions like this: